rpy2/rpy2/doc/source/rhelp.rst

 is to query on an alias (a function name, a dataset, or a class name) and retrieve the associated documentation.

-To do so with rpy2's interface to the help system, the easiest is to use the function :func:`pages`.
-The function returns a :class:`tuple` of :class:`Page` instances.
+To do so with rpy2's interface to the help system, the easiest way is to use the function :func:`pages`, which returns a :class:`tuple` of :class:`Page` instances.